MaKapittu/MyCalendar/README.md

 # MyCalendar
 Group calendar project

-Made with c#, vue.ts, typescript, docker
+Backend is made with: c#, docker

 Test are made in postman

+Frontend is made with: vue.ts, typescript, css, html

 To open a project on windows 10 and vs code:
 1. In Visual Studio Code open folder with the poject